ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance: Evaluation Results

 \subsection{Ablation Studies}

-\textbf{PLM Backbone.} We compare BioGPT to GPT2 at the same size, and a smaller scale model Pythia \cite{biderman2023pythia} that has 70 million parameters.
-BioGPT is based on GPT2 \cite{radford2019language}, but is further pre-trained on a bio-medical corpus. \cref{ablation} shows both model scale and bio-medical pre-training lead to stronger performance.

-\textbf{Linearization Technique.} As done in \citet{hegselmann2023tabllm,manikandan2023language}, we replace the true laboratory test name with a standard feature name while keeping the result for that laboratory group unchanged.
+\textbf{Linearization Technique.} Following \citet{hegselmann2023tabllm} and \citet{NEURIPS2023_9f94298b}, we replace the true laboratory test name with a standard feature name while keeping the result for that laboratory group unchanged.
 That is, we linearize laboratory results as follows ( \textit{feature1 : value1 $|$ feature2 : value2 ... }). \cref{ablation} shows using standard feature names leads to better F1 and AUC score as compared to using the raw laboratory test names.
 One possible reason is that using raw laboratory test names biases \method{} to pick names over informativeness for prediction.

-\textbf{Feature Importance.} We examine the change in \method{} performance when training with and without a given feature set from top three popular feature sets: triage information, complete blood count, and chemical group.
+\textbf{Feature Importance.} We examine the change in \method{} performance when training with and without a given feature set from top three popular feature sets: triage information, complete blood count (CBC), and chemical group (CHEM).
 Table \ref{ablation} shows removing triage features leads to a significant drop in performance.
-Our ED collaborators confirmed this made medical sense since initial laboratory tests are based on triage information.
-Our results also show all laboratory groups are not equally important, with removing the CBC causing a larger drop in performance than excluding the chemical laboratory groups.
+Our ED collaborators confirms this is medically plausible since initial laboratory tests are based on triage information.
+Our results also show all laboratory groups are not equally important, for example, removing CBC causes a larger drop in performance than removing the chemical laboratory group.